Applying for Student or Scholar Visa

 Find out what fees are required and how to pay them.

-The current fee for the visa is approximately $160, but there may be additional interview or service fees, including the SEVIS fee (one-time fee paid by Dickinson College for new students and scholars).
+Note that in addition to the visa fees, there may be additional interview or service fees, including the SEVIS fee (one-time fee paid by Dickinson College for new students and scholars).
 Use only official US Department of State sources for fee information to avoid scam artists.

 Acquire and complete the necessary forms.